prague-digital-lab/prognola/README.md

 <img src="docs/dash_v2.jpg">

 # Sync bank transactions
-You can sync multiple organisation bank accounts to Prognola.
+You can sync multiple organisation bank accounts to Prognola, so you can manage transactions and see current account balance.

 ## Supported banks